-Spinal Cord Accident Attorney Seeking Justice For Injury Victims In Highland
+Spinal Cord Accident Attorney Seeking Justice For Injury Victims In Indiana

 According to the Reeve Foundation, there are 1.2 million Americans living with paralysis as a result of spinal injuries, the most common causes of which are falls, sports injuries, medical procedures, violence, or motor vehicle accidents.

 Spinal injuries are determined and classified according to a set of predetermined factors.
 The American Spinal Injury Association (ASIA) sets a scale, separating injuries according to their location within the spine, and their subsequent impact on motor and sensory systems in the arms and legs.

 The five categories set out by ASIA are:

 - A – Complete: A complete injury means that the victim retains no motor or sensory function or feeling in vertebrae S4-S5.

 - B – Incomplete: In category B injuries, sensory is retained below the neurological level and in vertebrae S4-S4.
 Below these segments, no motor function remains.

 - C – Incomplete: Motor function does exist beyond the neurological level, and muscles have a grade lower than 3 (being capable of a full range of motion against gravity).

 - D – Incomplete: Motor function exists below neurological level, and has muscle grade greater than, or equal to, 3.